BlueByteSystemsInc/PDMShell/src/EVAL.md

 - `$fullyQualifiedName`: The full local path of the file.
 - `$fullyQualifiedFolderName`: The full local path of the folder containing the file.
 - `$folderName`: The name of the folder containing the file.
+- `$configuration`: configuration name.
+Only valid for BOM command.

 ### Placeholders for Folders
 - `$value`: Existing value of the variable.